lg/osrun/README.md

   end
 ```

-### The `--temp-drive` flag
+### The `--drive` flag

 Due to [limitations](https://bugs.launchpad.net/qemu/+bug/1184089) in QEMU, even though we load a snapshot every time the image will still get written to and will therefore grow over time.
 Additionally in a shared-mount scenario, only one VM will be able to access this drive at the same time due to QEMU's locking.

-Use `--temp-drive` to create a temporary copy the image into `/tmp` in the container before running QEMU.
-Though the copy can be slow, this can be leveraged with docker's `--tmpfs /tmp` flag to memory-mount this drive if you have the memory for potentially added performance depending on the workload.
-Be careful though, these images can get big and you may run out of memory.
-When not using tmpfs, docker will just use your hard drive as temporary storage and the discard the modified image at the end.

-*Note*: Using `--temp-drive` and `--new-snapshot` together will not update the base image unless you mount `/tmp` elsewhere and copy the drive image file back as part of another workflow.
+One workaround is to copy your drive image to another temporary directory (perhaps even a tmpfs mount) and then use this `--drive` flag to reference it.

 ### The `--new-snapshot` and `--use-snapshot` flags